 Such results, confirm the crucial role of city image construction in development and sustainability discourses and the need to go beyond monitoring, management of resources, rationality, and find novel ways to analyse also how social discourses and imaginaries develop (since they are a constitutive part of change and not only a support to it).
 Closely connected to this, is the need to critically rethink to urban planning itself, to its practices and discursive and material nature for the role they play in the framing, understanding and tackling of sustainable urban development (Brand & Thomas, 2005; Fainstein, 2000).

-In the discussion, questions were raised about the images selected to conduct the interviews, i.e. why not to use images produced by the interviewees, and also about the context under study, ie. maybe it’s not the Future Sci-Tech City itself the case study is just that area as a fringe zone.
+In the discussion, questions were raised about the images selected to conduct the interviews, i.e. why not to use images produced by the interviewees, and also about the context under study, i.e. maybe it’s not the Future Sci-Tech City itself the case study is just that area as a fringe zone.
 Dr. Anzoise answered to the first question saying that the images selected have been chosen after a long fieldwork, a series of previous background interviews including informal exchanges with the interviewees and other relevant social actors.
 Moreover, what at the centre of the research question is the planning of the area and how it is affecting landscape (in the broad sense of the concept).
 So the images, have been selected for the coexistence they allowed of different and oxymoronic perspectives that characterize urban transitions, at the same time interviewee could select to comment just some and then re-order and build their own visual narrative, in so doing the images served to progressively get closer to the comprehension of the categories participants use to define the processes they are embedded in but at the same time challenge the hypothesis of the researcher.
 Regarding the context, indeed the case study area has been selected because the phenomenon of high-tech or development zones in China is quite diffused indeed in those fringe zones – which are the areas where the city is expanding - and these are being dramatically transformed by planning.
 The interest to do research on these specific contexts is based relevance the development of these areas had in the process of urbanization and modernization of China.

 Judith Audin 朱蒂丝